Sequoia-Kings Canyon Park’s point of interest. Things to do and see along the Generals Highway.

 The architect of that magnificent valley is the Kings River which flows down from the high mountains through the valley and the great canyon.
 This river drops 13,291 feet along its course, the greatest vertical drop for any undammed river in the United States.

 A famous landmark on the river in the eastern portion of the valley is Muir Rock, as well as Roaring River Falls.
-In addition to the natural wonders, the park also features a number of interesting buildings, including some remnants of earlier times.
+In addition to the natural wonders, the park also features several interesting buildings, including some remnants of earlier times.
 One example is Knapp’s Cabin on the shores of King’s River.

 Getting To Sequoia-Kings Canyon

 Two state highways provide roadways to Sequoia-Kings Canyon parks.
 Both of these highways become the Generals Highway inside the parks’ boundaries and is often referred to as “the road between the parks.”
 Highway 180 enters Kings Canyon National Park from the northwest, and Highway 198 enters Sequoia National Park from the southwest.

 It will take several days to fully explore Sequoia-Kings Canyon Parks.
 Nearby Visalia offers a wide selection of hotels and dining options and makes a great base for exploring the California Central Valley or Sequoia National Park and Kings Canyon National Park.
 We have only listed a few of the amazing natural wonders you will find in these two National Parks.